ProteinsWebTeam/interpro-docs/docs/browse.rst

 into those which are always displayed and those which depend on the type of data being viewed.

+The two key components on this page are the :ref:`Tabs` which show the details in the :ref:`Data_Display`.

 Browse page elements
 ====================